What is T20 Cricket? – Rules of the Most Popular Format

 90-second Rule

-Once a wicket has fallen, the new batsman must be ready to face their next delivery within the next 90 seconds.
+Once a wicket has fallen, the new batsman must be ready to face their next delivery within the following 90 seconds.
 If they are not, the fielding side has the right to appeal and the new batter can be dismissed under the ‘Timed Out’ law.

 Bowl-Out

-A bowl out has long been used as way of deciding a result in a match which has been ruined by the weather.
+A bowl out has long been used as way of deciding a result in a match that has been ruined by the weather.
 If no result is possible, each team may line up five bowlers and their task is to bowl at a single stump.

 No batsmen will stand in their way and the team who hits the stumps on most occasions will win the match.